DavidStreid/bioinformatics/vcf_tools/bedtools/README.md

 # Bedtools
-notes for using bedtools with VCFs
+Notes for using bedtools with VCFs

 ## INPUT
 ```